How AI keeps content safe with automated moderation

 What is automated moderation?

-In most cases, automated moderation refers to systems that scan UGC (user-generated content) and apply a set of rules created by the hosting platform.
+Automated moderation refers to moderation systems that scan UGC (user-generated content) and apply a set of rules created by the hosting platform.

 For instance, some online communities automatically censor certain words that are deemed to be universally offensive.
 If a user tries to send a message or make a public comment that contains a banned term, the post is instantly removed.

-Automated moderation can also apply to user management, such as limiting the number of messages any individual can post within a specific time frame, or freezing an account for a specific amount of time after repeat offenses.
+Automated moderation can also apply to user management, such as limiting the number of messages any individual can post within a specific time frame or freezing an account for a particular amount of time after repeat offenses.

-With the introduction of AI, the capabilities of auto-moderation systems have been extended significantly.
+With the introduction of AI, auto-moderation systems' capabilities have been extended significantly.
 While these systems are still based on rules, they can now adapt to real-world scenarios.

 The advantages of automated moderation